The USC Sol Price School of Public Policy has formalized relationships with a number of international institutions and universities. These include:

 National Council of Science and Technology, Mexico

-USC Price and the National Council of Science and Technology in Mexico signed an agreement in 2013 to establish a joint program to grant scholarships for graduate study at the Price School.
-The agreement aims to support students from Mexico who will enroll in Price’s master’s degree programs.
+USC Price and Mexico’s National Council of Science and Technology (CONACYT) signed an agreement in 2013 to establish a joint program to grant scholarships for graduate study at the Price School.
+The agreement aims to support students from Mexico who will enroll in Price’s two-year master’s degree programs.

 Since 1961 the Peace Corps, a volunteer program administered by the United States government, has advanced the cause of peace through volunteered living and working in developing countries.
 California enrolls more Peace Corps volunteers than any other U.S. state, a large percentage of whom are USC alumni.
 The Price School signed a formal agreement with the Corps in 2008 to participate in the Paul D. Coverdell Fellows program (formerly known as Fellows/USA), a graduate fellowship program that offers volunteers financial assistance toward graduate studies upon their return from service.